Ol' Savannah: History

-Ol' Savannah have performed frequently on Halifax, Nova Scotia's waterfront as part of the Halifax International Busker Festival.
-In Quebec, the group participated in Festival Fringe in Montreal in 2012 and 2014.
+Ol' Savannah has performed frequently on Halifax, Nova Scotia's waterfront as part of the Halifax International Busker Festival.
+In Quebec, the group participated in the Festival Fringe in Montreal in 2012 and 2014.
 In 2014, as part of the Montreal Fringe Festival, the group received an honourable mention at the Frankie Awards for Greenland Productions' music award.
-Ol' Savannah played Festival International du Folk Sale in June 2013 in Ste-Rose-du-Nord.
+Ol' Savannah played the Festival International du Folk Sale in June 2013 in Ste-Rose-du-Nord.

 In early 2015, the band released an EP, Don’t Let It Reign.
-In June 2015 they performed at the Montreal Folk Festival on the Canal; in May 2016, the group played Paddlefest in St-Andrews, New Brunswick.
+In June 2015, they performed at the Montreal Folk Festival on the Canal; in May 2016, the group played Paddlefest in St-Andrews, New Brunswick.

-In 2017 Ol' Savannah independently released an album, Burden.
-In October that year the band accepted an invitation to perform at Festival Le Grand Soufflet in Brittany, France, and followed that with a six-week tour in western Europe, which took the group to Belgium, Holland, Germany, Switzerland, and Italy, as well as France.
+In 2017, Ol' Savannah independently released an album, Burden.
+In October, that year the band accepted an invitation to perform at Festival Le Grand Soufflet in Brittany, France, and followed that with a six-week tour in western Europe, which took the group to Belgium, Holland, Germany, Switzerland, and Italy, as well as France.

 Since 2013, Cult MTL readers have consistently voted Ol' Savannah into the "Best Country/Folk Act" category in the annual "Best of Montreal" survey.
 2022 saw Ol' Savannah #2 in "Best Country/Folk Act" and #4 in "Best Band" behind Arcade Fire, The Damn Truth, and Half Moon Run.

 The group's Hobo EP, released in the winter of 2018, received a nomination by GAMIQ for Folk EP of the year.
 Ol' Savannah then released their first live album in April 2018, entitled "Fill My Cup Up at De Melkbus: Live in Dordrecht, Netherlands".
 The release of their fifth full-length album was followed by a second European tour, which included performances at Festival Labadoux in Belgium and Gate To Southwell Festival in England.